-The Advanced ROI module gives you more control over how the impact of your improvement methods is measured and tracked.
+The Advanced ROI Module gives you more control over measuring the impact of your improvement work.

-You can give visibility into the potential versus actual ROI so that your organization can ultimately get better at forecasting results with the Advanced ROI Add-On.
+You can give visibility into the potential versus actual ROI so that your organization can ultimately get better at forecasting results with the Advanced ROI Module.

 You can set impact and investment targets for improvement, record changing forecasts throughout implementation, and compare predictions with actual results.

 Your Customer Success Manager can turn on the Target ROI and Forecast ROI options for any Template as long as that template has the Resolution section enabled.